thedevdojo/wave/README.md

 ### 3. Add Composer Dependencies

-Next, we will need to install all our composer dependencies by running the following command:
+Following that, we'll need to install all composer dependencies through the following command:
 ```php
 composer install
 ```
 ### 4. Run Migrations and Seeds

-We need to migrate our database structure into our database, which we can do by running:
+We must migrate our database schema into our database, which we can accomplish by running the following command:
 ```php
 php artisan migrate
 ```